Boikivshchyna

 Flora Ecosystems

 Ancient beech forests dominate the lower and middle elevations of the park, transitioning to mixed beech-fir communities and pure silver fir stands at higher altitudes.
 The forests include trees exceeding 200 years of age with rich understories of ferns, mosses, and woodland herbs including several orchid species.
-Mountain meadows known as polonyny feature diverse grassland communities with over 50 species per square meter, maintained by centuries of traditional grazing practices.
+Mountain meadows known as polonyny feature diverse grassland communities maintained by centuries of traditional grazing practices.

 Geology

 The park's terrain is shaped by the folded sandstone and shale formations of the Carpathian flysch belt, created during the Alpine orogeny as ancient ocean sediments were compressed and uplifted.
-Elevations range from approximately 500 to 1,200 meters, with rounded ridges and deeply incised stream valleys characteristic of the Outer Carpathians.
+Elevations range from approximately 500 to 1,405 meters, reaching their highest point at Mount Pikui (1,405 m), the highest mountain in Lviv Oblast, which lies within the park.
+[1] Rounded ridges and deeply incised stream valleys are characteristic of the Outer Carpathians.
 The predominant rocks are Cretaceous and Paleogene sandstones and argillites that weather into distinctive block fields and rock outcrops on steeper slopes.

 Climate And Weather